AminFadaee/Crazy-Idea/README.md

 # Here's A Crazy Idea!
 ## Intro
-This is a simple project generating a random idea.
+This is a simple project for generating random ideas.
 If you want to work on a story, do some improve or are just plain curious about how different things can mix together, you are in the right place.